Agriculture and Environment

 When examining a particular agricultural region anywhere in the world, as I have been doing through my career of telling other people what they should be doing, I first do a constraint analysis.
 Some of the major environmental constraints confronting SW agriculture (the region to which Ill confine my comments; its a huge state with all manner of actual and potential agricultural pursuits) seem to have worsened over the last 50 years, and do not seem to be being adequately addressed.

 Of course the major constraint is climate change.
 When I returned to WA some 10 years ago most spokespeople for the Liberal and National Parties denied climate change, even though the region of SW WA was globally famous for having one of the largest declines in rainfall over the last 50 years.
-According to the Bureau of Meteorology (for which some of our new senators want a royal commission into, along with CSIRO!) average annual rainfall in SW WA was around 750 mm in the 60s but is now 20%, with increased year-to-year variability.
+According to the Bureau of Meteorology (for which some of our new senators want a royal commission into, along with CSIRO!) average annual rainfall in SW WA was around 750 mm in the 60s but is now 600mm, a decline of >20%, with increased year-to-year variability.
 May not seem that much but it makes a huge difference if you are trying to grow rainfed crops.
 There are now less strenuous assertions from conservative quarters in WA that this is not a distinct trend, rather than a random aberration, but they appear unwilling to whole-heartedly address remedial possibilities, one oft-cited reason being the claim that 'climate change (should it indeed actually exist) is a Commonwealth rather than State responsibility.

 Of course, the extent to which SW WAs rainfall keeps declining, and temperatures increasing, does depend on the global response to climate change, which depends on the extent to which everyone, especially rich polluting nations like Australia, pulls their weight.
 But what can be done is a realistic reassessment of land use, which takes into account the inevitable contraction of wheatbelt boundaries.
 If the outer wheatbelt is to continue to be cropped without increasing risk, rather than reverting to just pastoralism, then new crops and cropping practises would be required.
 New crops could include arid zone adapted ones like jojoba (oil), jujube (fruit), agave (fibre), date palm, plantation forestry with adapted species (e.g. oil mallee), etc. If existing crops like wheat, barley and chickpea are to be continued then that would depend on development of varieties of shorter duration and more drought resistant than currently available, but inherently low yielding due to those traits.
 It would also require sharpening of 'response farming techniques, whereby cultivation practice is closely synchronised with the vagaries of incident rainfall (e.g. fertilizer amount and timing determined by in-season rainfall).